Updated February 8, 2026

 Victron further enhances their resilience by potting their MPPT charge controllers with epoxy.
 In contrast, brands like Growatt, and other all-in-one systems are primarily designed for stationary use in homes, garages, and sheds and are not necessarily designed for vehicle use.

-A Victron MPPT 450/200 controllers can support over 10,000W of solar panels, enabling seamless integration with other high-quality mobile components.
+The Victron MPPT 100/20 controller can support over 1,200W of solar panels, enabling seamless integration with other high-quality mobile components.
 Plus, it is dead silent which is great for when you’re out in the quiet wilderness.

 To ensure maximum protection, always use components specifically designed and safety-certified for mobile environments.
 Continuous movement and vibration can loosen wiring connections, increasing the risk of electrical hazards.